310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/kanata_2.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Kanata smileconfident %}
-            fufu, someone else, you say? who do you think would be good?
+            fufu, someone else, you say? i wonder who would be good?
             {% endbubble %}
             {% bubble Kanata northinking %}
-            i feel like midori and tetora would be against it, but shinobu might hop on the idea, maybe~?
+            i could see midori and tetora being against it, but shinobu would hop on the idea, maybe~?
             {% endbubble %}
             {% bubble Kanata smile %}
-            i think people like rei or wataru, or even kaoru, would be willing to try it out…♪
+            i feel like people like rei or wataru, or even kaoru, would be willing to try it out…♪
 			{% endbubble %}
         </div>
     </div>